macp3o/nodejs-upgrade/README.md

 * C and C++ compiler infrastructure required by Node.js: clang or gcc, and clang++ or g++.

-# License
+## MIT License

-MIT license.
 See the LICENSE file for details.